 It is so easy to make a bowl of good chicken soup from scratch.
 You don't need many ingredients.
 Just add chicken, broth, carrots, onion, garlic, and celery to a pot.
 You can add noodles to make chicken noodle soup, or add rice.
 We usually make chicken and rice soup because gluten free noodles tend to get pretty mushy.
 You can use brown or white rice in this soup recipe.

 For my grandma's old-fashioned chicken soup, you will need a whole chicken.
-(You can also use chicken that isn't whole.
-You need to make sure your chicken pieces are with the bone as the bone minerals are what makes this soup so good!!)
+(You can also use chicken bone-in chicken parts to make this recipe.
+My neighbor loves using bone-in chicken thighs.)
+You need to make sure your chicken pieces are with the bone as the bone minerals are what makes this soup so good!!

 I prefer to use an organic whole chicken.
 Include the neck and organs...it all goes into the pot.
 You will want to cook this down for a couple of hours so the chicken flavor is infused into the broth.